jpsca/jinjax/docs/index.md

 #### Render

-You will use the catalog to render components from your views.
+You'll use the catalog to render components from your views.

 ```python
 def myview():